northgrove/AzureSecurityTraining/README.md

 2. **Do another deployment with this deployment file (will add some additional servers for the CSMP module):**

    <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fnorthgrove%2FAzureSecurityTraining%2Fmain%2FDefender4Cloud%2FFiles%2Fdcspmlabdeploy.json" target="_blank"><img src="https://aka.ms/deploytoazurebutton"/></a>

+> ❗Have got feedback that this deployment failes with the following error.
+Will check how this can be solved.
+This deployment will only impact "Cloud Security Explorer" the rest of the lab modules should be fine.
+So not critical if it can't be deployed.
+> ***"Subscription has a quota of 3 for resources of type PublicIpAddress with sku SkuNotSpecified.
+Subscription currently has 3 resources and the template contains 2 new resources of the this type which exceeds the quota.
+Please contact support to increase the quota for resource type PublicIpAddress"***

    1. You will be redirected to Azure Portal > custom deployment page where you should specify mandatory fields for deployment.
    ![Template deployment CSPM](./Defender4Cloud//Images/215821808-99521c72-065c-4078-af9c-893ac8719e24.png)